 He was very flattered and humbled when the Canadian Lawyer Magazine August 2010 edition listed him among Canada’s 25 most influential lawyers.
 However, he was left wondering: “If I am so influential, why doesn’t anyone listen to me?”

 He is the author of one law book, and the author or co-author of 30 law journal articles or book chapters on topics including constitutional law, criminal law, administrative law, human rights, and the rights of persons with disabilities.
 His publications have been cited with approval in several decisions of the Supreme Court of Canada, as well as by trial and appeal courts across Canada.
 He has lectured on topics including these across Canada, and in the U.S., Israel, the Republic of Ireland, Denmark and Belgium.

 Martha Simmons is a Visiting Professor at Osgoode Hall Law School.
 She is also the Director of the Mediation Intensive Clinical Program and the Osgoode Mediation Clinic, and sits on the Executive Committee of the Winkler Institute for Dispute Resolution.
 Her research focus is in dispute resolution and legal education.
 She is a certified Collaborative Lawyer and mediator.
-In addition to the mediation program, Professor Simmons teaches negotiation and mediation in the JD program at Osgoode Hall Law School, and is also a faculty member of the part time LLM program in ADR at Osgoode Professional Development.
-She is a member of the Law Society of Upper Canada and serves on the Board of Governors at Havergal College, an all girls school in Toronto.
-Professor Simmons is a teaching award recipient from Osgoode Hall Law School.
+In addition to the mediation program, Simmons teaches negotiation and mediation in the JD program at Osgoode Hall Law School, and is also a faculty member of the part-time LLM program in ADR at Osgoode Professional Development.
+She is a member of the Law Society of Upper Canada and serves on the Board of Governors of Havergal College, an all-girls school in Toronto.
+Simmons is a teaching award recipient from Osgoode Hall Law School.